 The only way team members will be enthusiastic about collaborating is to openly talk through the cultural differences, as well as their respective organizations’ values and beliefs.
 This will not be an easy conversation, and it won’t be a short one either, given the number of differences standing in the way.

 Where do you start?
-Joining me this month is Nettie Nitzberg, Principal of West5 Consulting, a people and organization development company.
+Joining me is Nettie Nitzberg, Principal of West5 Consulting, a people and organization development company.
 Our advice for team leaders who need to jumpstart new teams: Begin with a Team Charter, which acts as a roadmap by which team members can see where they’re headed and how they want to get there.
 For this article, we’re focusing on team communications (#4 in the Team Charter), since those differences often present the biggest and most challenging impediments for teams.
 (Download a complete Team Charter checklist here.)

 Here are some questions to ask team members during your next team meeting to open the conversation and acknowledge the elephant in the room.
 Encourage examples and stories, to help the group understand what’s really behind their differences.
 This will pave the way for your team to create its own team charter that blends the best of both cultures.